lorig135/docsstyleguide/MinimalWritingStyle.md

 #### Structure
 Task title: H1 or H2, in gerund, preposition, or present tense.
-Example titles: Setting Up/Set Up Your Environment, About the Environment
+Examples: Setting Up/Set Up Your Environment, About the Environment

 Task paragraph (optional): Two to three sentences about the topic.
 Each sentence should complete a step or a task.
 Use shortcuts like greater than arrows for menu selections (Click Applications > New Application).